Salome's Last Dance: Production

 Ken Russell had been signed by Vestron to a three-picture deal after the success of Gothic, of which this was the first.
 Imogen Millais-Scott went blind three weeks before filming after contracting glandular fever but Russell insisted on still using her.
-It has been suggested that she was too weak to perform the dance sequence and a body double was used, but in any case a male of similar build performs Salome's dance and, at one point, flashes male genitals.
+It has been suggested that she was too weak to perform the dance of the seven veils sequence and a body double was used, but in any case a male of similar build performs Salome's dance and, at one point, flashes male genitals.

 "It's a tale that can be interpreted in many ways," said Russell.
 "Years ago, I wrote it into a script titled Space Gospel, which was the New Testament in science-fiction.
 It didn't work out.
 I also thought of using the opera with the dance of the seven veils for my segment in Aria... but they wanted $3,000 a minute for the music."

-For dramatic effect, Russell compressed the actual arrest of Wilde in 1895 and the first performance of his play in Paris in 1896.
+For dramatic effect, Russell compressed the actual arrest of Oscar Wilde in 1895 and the first performance of his play in Paris in 1896.
 Russell said, "Although the play was never produced in London during his lifetime - even though he had Sarah Bernhardt actually in rehearsals for it before it was banned - I just made up the conceit of showing it in the brothel to give a flavor of what his life at the time was like, and at the same time give a hint of the homosexual relationship with Bosie that really was his downfall.
 All of this is interwoven with the play, which is about love and corruption and deceit anyway."

 Russell later claimed he made the film on a bet that he could not make a movie under $1 million.
 The film was made for $1.3 million with filming completed in three and a half weeks.

 Shortly after filming Russell said "The critics haven't worn me down, so maybe I'm trying to wear them down.
 I'm also trying to reach a wider - and younger - audience, and make films that are more visually stimulating.
 It isn't easy.
 I've never made a film I was totally happy with.
 That's what keeps me going: the next one must be better."